Botanically known as Impatiens balsamina (Im-PAY-shens bal-SAM-in-uh), the balsam flower is native to Asia (India and Myanmar).

 Unlike hybrid impatiens, this beautiful flower sprouts from seeds produced on the stem.
 The balsam flower is easily spotted from afar due to its bright red, pink, white, and purple colors.

 Balsam is not just admired for its stunning range of hues but its pronounced leaves as well.
-On the contrary to vivid blooms, the leaves of balsam are dark green.
+Contrary to vivid blooms, the leaves of balsam are dark green.

 They are narrow, faintly toothed, and have prominent veins.
 When balsam plants adorn the garden, they fill the space with beauty and an unforgettably sweet scent.